 The Stonehill Management major places emphasis on the development of analytical, conceptual and professional skills necessary for managerial success.

-The Management major at Stonehill prepares students to be leaders in a variety of industries.
+The Management major in Stonehill's Meehan School of Business prepares students to be leaders in a variety of industries.
 Students choose to concentrate in either General Management or Management Information Systems (MIS).
 The major is designed to provide students with basic knowledge in each of these areas using several tools:

 - Case studies